texnoforge/wopeditor/docs/intro.md

 * draw symbols using mouse (or other pointing/touch device) and save to files
 * train symbol models which can be used to recognize user drawn symbols
 * visual previews of symbol models
-* TODO: test real-time symbol recognition
+* test real-time symbol recognition
 * browse and preview symbols loaded from disk
 * easily open relevant files in file manager

 ### mods / community

-* WiP: show and download mods from [wop.mod.io]
+* show and download mods from [wop.mod.io]
 * export symbols/alphabets to zip files/[wop.mod.io]

 ### code